+Accomplishment:

-Accomplishment: Phenotypic data for FHB have been obtained from the greenhouse experiments and the data have been submitted to Dr. Stephen Baenziger (UNL).
+Phenotypic data for FHB have been obtained from both greenhouse and field disease screening experiments throughout the project duration and the data have been submitted to Dr. Stephen Baenziger (UNL).

+Impact:

-Impact: The phenotypic data of the population collected from SDSU and collaborators will be important for breeders to better select parents for crosses because the population mainly consisted of elite breeding materials and new varieties that breeders use most often as parents in their crosses.
+The phenotypic data of the population collected from SDSU and collaborators will be important for breeders to better select parents for crosses because the population mainly consisted of elite breeding materials and new varieties that breeders use most often as parents in their crosses.